avc-adelaide/bellhoppe/docs/pages/index.md

     * Allow GitHub workflows to automatically test the repository for every code change.
 This allows refactoring and algorithm improvements without added risk of introducing bugs.

-### Technical details

-* The base code compilation processes are based on Makefiles.
-These have been extended to support the code coverage tool.
-The [key Makefile](https://github.com/AUMAG/bellhop/blob/main/Makefile) is at the root of the repository.

-* A modern build system using Hatch is also used for building documentation and running tests.
-These are configured using [pyproject.toml](https://github.com/AUMAG/bellhop/blob/main/pyproject.toml).
-This build system makes the GitHub CI processes quite straightforward to define.

-* The documentation system uses FORD, configured using [fdm.toml](https://github.com/AUMAG/bellhop/blob/main/fpm.toml).
-Executing the documentation process is managed by Hatch with

-    hatch run doc

-* The test suite uses `pytest` with a build process set up using Hatch.
-Run the test suite using

-    make && make install # if necessary hatch run test

-* The code coverage system uses both GCC tool `gcov` for Fortran code and `coverage.py` for Python code.
-This is controlled via the Makefile, with results compiled into HTML files.
-The unified coverage dashboard provides access to both Fortran and Python coverage reports in a single interface.

-* There are two GitHub CI workflows: regression testing, and documentation build (which includes code coverage).
-They are set up using [check.yml](https://github.com/AUMAG/bellhop/blob/main/.github/workflows/check.yml) and [docs.yml](https://github.com/AUMAG/bellhop/blob/main/.github/workflows/docs.yml).